 - SMiShing leverages text messages

-- Unless you initiate the contact or we are completing an application for you, M&T will NOT request personal information, such as your Social Security number, M&T Debit Card/ ATM Card number, or mother’s maiden name
+Unless you initiate the contact or we are completing an application for you, M&T will NOT request personal information.
+If you are being asked for any of the information listed above, it may be a scam.

 - Never respond to any phone calls, emails or text messages requesting personal information